-Please visit our Student Insurance page to learn how to file for reimbursement and frequently asked questions.
+Please visit our Participant Insurance page for more information and frequently asked questions.

 REPORTING ILLNESS AND CRIME

 It is each student's responsibility while a participant on a SIT Study Abroad program to report any illness or crime that happens to the student or that the student is involved in, to the program's staff immediately.
 Communication of this information allows SIT Study Abroad to provide optimal support to students and can also assist students with later insurance claims.
 SIT Study Abroad also analyzes incident reports to assess and adjust programs to minimize health and safety risks.